Rights of Employees

 An adverse employment action is a significant negative action taking against you by your employer, such as being fired, demoted or passed up for a promotion.
-In New York and New Jersey, adverse employment actions are legally actionable only if they violate one of your legal rights, such as if they are motivated by an illegal factor like unlawful discrimination or retaliation, or if they breach your employment contract.
+Under New Jersey employment law, adverse employment actions are legally actionable only if they violate one of your legal rights, such as if they are motivated by an illegal factor like unlawful discrimination or retaliation, or if they breach your employment contract.
 Below is an overview of some of the most common types of adverse actions that employment lawyers encounter.Wrongful Termination

 Perhaps the most common adverse employment action is wrongful termination (also known as wrongful discharge).
 It occurs when someone is fired for an illegal reason, such as because of their age, race, gender or disability.
 For more information, please see our wrongful termination page.Constructive Discharge

 Sometimes instead of firing an employee, a company makes their working conditions so bad that the employee is forced to resign.
 This is called a constructive discharge or constructive termination.Failure to Promote

 Another common adverse employment action is a failure to promote.
-It is a violation of your employment law rights if your employer uses a legally prohibited factor to deny you a promotion, or to promote someone else instead of you.Failure to Hire
+It is a violation of employment law in New Jersey if your employer uses a legally prohibited factor to deny you a promotion, or to promote someone else instead of you.Failure to Hire